dojo/widgets/docs/V7-Migration-Guide.md

 #### Changes in behaviour
 The `Accordion` widget is now uncontrolled by default, meaning it manages its own child pane open state internally.
 Child panes can use an `initialOpen` property to set individual initial open state.
 Child panes can also use `onOpen` and `onClose` properties to detect when this open state changes.

 The `Accordion` now uses a child renderer function to determine its child panes.
-This means that an function is passed as the widget's only child, and that function receives `onOpen`, `onClose`, and `open` arguments to be used as properties each returned pane.
+This means that a function is passed as the widget's only child, and that function receives `onOpen`, `onClose`, and `open` arguments to be used as properties each returned pane.
 Child panes should be `Pane` widgets, a convenience wrapper around `TitlePane` with features specific to `Accordion`.

 #### Example of migration from v6 to v7